AlexFalappa/hcc/README.md

 ### Notes

 * It's recommended to choose the JDK 7 as default Java Platform for NetBeans, as the projects do not explicitly require a Java 7 platform.
 If you have NetBeans running on JDK 8 assign a Java Platform explicitly.
-* One binary dependency was included, for developer convenience, by using the _in project maven repository_ technique, where a small maven repository has been embedded in the source tree to let maven fetch the dependency from the file system the first time.
+* Some binary dependency were included, for developer convenience, by using the _in project maven repository_ technique, where a small maven repository has been embedded in the source tree to let maven fetch the dependencies from the file system the first time.
 * The UI makes broad use of swing `GroupLayout` and was built using NetBeans visual designer hence the fenced code blocks and _\*.form_ files scattered here and there.
 Keep this in mind if editing UI related classes with another IDE.